San Bernardino Water Quality at a Glance

 Latest Testing Results

-- Testing Scope: The Water Quality Control section conducts thousands of water quality tests annually throughout the distribution system, adhering to stringent monitoring schedules established by state and federal agencies.
+- Testing Scope: The Water Quality Control section conducts comprehensive water quality monitoring throughout the distribution system, adhering to monitoring schedules established by state and federal agencies.

 Water Sources

-- Bunker Hill Groundwater Basin: Primary source located in the northwestern portion of the city, shared with over 20 other local public and private water suppliers serving more than 600,000 residents in the greater Riverside-San Bernardino area.
+- Bunker Hill Groundwater Basin: Primary source located in the northwestern portion of the city, shared with over 20 other local public and private water suppliers serving the greater region.

 - State Water Project: Supplemental imported water from Northern California helps replenish local groundwater basins and provides system reliability during drought conditions.

-- Watershed Protection: Natural recharge from rain and snowmelt filtering through the San Bernardino Mountains, with comprehensive long-term watershed protection plans developed with regional partners.
+- Watershed Protection: Natural recharge from rain and snowmelt filtering through the San Bernardino Mountains, with regional watershed protection plans.

 Advanced Treatment Technology